tushar-c/tushar-c.github.io/_posts/2020-3-26-Our-Great-War-:-The-COVID--19-Pandemic.md

 **THERE IS NO POINT IN MAKING THINGS COMPLEX IN THE PURSUIT OF SOUNDING IMPRESSIVE.**

-With all that out of the way, sit back, relax, put your thinking cap on and let's begin!
+With all that out of the way, let's get to business.
+So sit back, relax, put your thinking cap on and let's begin!

 ## An Introduction: So What Is The Coronavirus Really?